1. Total distance of route and date of ride?

 13. Are there any doctors and/or hospitals in the area that you know of?

-Make sure you have the local cell phone emergency number (082 911) on your phone – emergency medical services run from Franschhoek and are only a few minutes away.
-The nearest hospital on this trip is in Worcester: +27 (0)23 348 1100.
+Make sure you have the emergency number (082 911) on your phone – emergency medical services in Franschhoek and are only a few minutes away.
+The nearest hospital is in Worcester: +27 23 348 1100.